guibranco/pancake/docs/index.md

 echo $response->getBody();
 ```

-For more detailed guides on specific features, refer to the [Basic Usage Documentation](basic-usage.md).
+For more detailed guides on specific features, please see the [Basic Usage Documentation](user-guide/basic-usage.md).

 ---